Please Follow the rules or your track may not be qualified

 upload page is on the competition page here on the site)

-- Submissions must be announced in the submissions forum thread and include a brief report how it was made:
+- Submissions must be announced in the submissions forum thread with a link to the song's soundcloud, and include a brief report how it was made:

 The DAW/host, all FX used, and how many instances of the synth and FX was used.

-- Any effect that transform the sounds to make them unrecognizable as being from the synth is not allowed.
+- Any effect that transforms the sound to make them unrecognizable as being from the synth.